 To date, students have completed innovative field research in more than 20 countries around the world.

 Research opportunities are shared throughout your first semester in the program:

 - Research Assistant Opportunities for 1st Year students: Posted internally at the beginning of each academic year.

 - The MSc-GH Sakai Site: Opportunities posted on this internal site once confirmed.

 - Group information sessions: Small group sessions for specific opportunities will be arranged in September and October to share more in-depth information about specific research sites, new projects or opportunities.

 - Meetings with MSc-GH program staff: Students have dedicated program staff available to meet and discuss research interests, academic goals, and long-term plans as they relate to the fieldwork and thesis process.

-- Bass Connections Website: This central listing of all available projects for the Bass Connections Initiative is updated throughout the year with opportunities available across all five of the BC themes.
+- Bass Connections website: This central listing of all available projects for Bass Connections is updated throughout the year with opportunities available across all five of the BC themes.

 Fieldwork and Research Timeline